Skip to content

 Agencies need to present solutions as their own.
 The platforms take surprisingly different approaches.

-Bland focuses entirely on enterprise direct sales with no white-label options.
+Bland focuses entirely on developer and enterprise direct sales with no white-label options.

-Retell and Vapi rely on third-party providers for white-label solutions, adding $200-500 monthly to platform costs.
-These work well but introduce additional vendor relationships to manage.
+Retell and Vapi have no native white-label program, so agencies rely on third-party wrappers to resell, adding $200-500 monthly on top of platform costs.
+These work, but they introduce additional vendor relationships to manage.

 Support structures and hidden costs

 Support quality varies dramatically.
-Trillet provides dedicated Slack channels for white-label customers.
-Bland reserves support for enterprise contracts, directing others to Discord.
-Retell and Vapi offer documentation and community forums, with third-party providers handling white-label support.
+Trillet includes priority support on Studio and dedicated support (a direct line to engineering) on the Agency plan.
+Bland reserves support for its higher tiers and enterprise contracts.
+Retell and Vapi offer documentation and community forums, with the third-party wrappers handling white-label support.

 The math gets interesting at scale.
-An agency running 100,000 minutes monthly faces these costs:
+An agency running 100,000 minutes monthly faces roughly these platform-plus-usage costs:

 Platform philosophies and target markets